 - Everyone knows doubt in the face of the pressure of an unfamiliar challenge: replace it with certainty.
 Project yourself into the challenge and feel the certainty, as you would have at some time in the past.
 Create a three-dimensional picture of this certainty, what you see, hear and feel, and lock it in so there is no room for anything else.
 Because really, doubting yourself is not going to help, is it?

 - In times of pressure only have helpful conversations: take responsibility for what’s happening because only then will you have the power to change it for the better.
 Be clear on the outcome – to perform well in a competition for example – and when things appear to be going poorly, instead of further cratering the road you’re on, use helpful questions to construct a smooth path to that outcome.

 - Practise, practise, practise!
 Anything you want to do well requires thorough preparation which needs time and focus.
 Work with people who can show you how it’s done, emulate them and ask for their feedback.
 Go through the steps again and again until they become second nature, because when the rubber hits the road that’s what’s going to carry the day.

-Click here to listen to a Conversation with Alice where Alice and Thomas have a discussion about their recent dance competition: how we all learn new skills in different ways, why it’s important to put yourself into stressful situations and how you can overcome meltdowns and performance nerves.
+Click here to listen to a Conversation with Alice where Alice and Thomas have a discussion about their recent dance competition: how we all learn new skills in different ways, why it’s important to put yourself into stressful, pressure riddled situations and how you can overcome meltdowns and performance nerves.

 Alice Haemmerle, on whose knowledge and experience as an executive coach and Master Trainer of Neuro Linguistic Programming this blog post is based on, is the creator of the Instant Insight Communication Systems (coaching systems using the different filters and internal strategies that are in play when we work, communicate and relate to each other) and The Communication Code™ (showing you how to decode someone’s communication, motivation, decision making and problem solving styles).